getnamingo/registry/README.md

 Namingo is optimally designed for the 2026 ICANN new gTLD application round, providing a straightforward and easily updatable platform.
 Its contemporary architecture and intuitive interface make it an ideal choice for efficient and modern domain registry management.

-✅ **Namingo passes ICANN OT&E RST for the `MainRSPEvaluationTest` profile**, demonstrating compliance with required operational standards.
+> ✅ **Namingo passes ICANN OT&E RST for the `MainRSPEvaluationTest` profile**, demonstrating compliance with required operational standards.

+### Want to pass your own RST?

+You can use our open-source [ICANN RST OT&E Test Script](https://github.com/getnamingo/registry-rst) tool to easily run your ICANN OT&E and production RST tests.

 ## Get Involved